 Motivation to improve the human condition & direct social outcomes

-As previously discussed in section 4.1.1, SI is per definition built upon its focus on social practices or actions in a social context that address issues/needs better than already established approaches.
+As previously discussed in section 4.1.1, SI is per definition built upon its focus on new social practices or actions in a social context that address issues/needs better than already established approaches.
 SI is a socially transformative concept but it does not have to originate from a socially-driven motivation; purely academic research questions can also lead to socially innovative outcomes.
 However; we expect that

 H3: the higher the motivation to improve human condition/welfare is, the higher the chances of direct contribution of the project results are to new or better services, products, processes, or ways of doing things when targeting